-Section 30.
+Section 31.
 Members and Officers - Members of each committee constituting the Majority and the Minority therein shall be chosen by the Majority and Minority, respectively.
 Their membership shall be affirmed in plenary session upon motion of the Majority Leader and Minority Leader, as the case may be, and shall not be subject to a division of the House.
 As far as practicable, each region shall be represented in every committee.

-The Speaker, the six (6) Deputy Speakers, the Majority Leader, the eight (8) Deputy Majority Leaders, the Minority Leader and the five (5) Deputy Minority Leaders and the Chairperson of the Committee on Accounts or a Member deputized by any of them shall have voice and vote in all committees.
+The Speaker, the fourteen (14) Deputy Speakers, the Majority Leader, the ten (10) Deputy Majority Leaders, the Minority Leader and the seven (7) Deputy Minority Leaders and the chairperson of the Committee on Accounts or a Member deputized by any of the aforementioned officials shall have voice and vote in all committees.
+Provided, That the committee to which a particular member has been deputized by any of the said officials shall inform the Committee on Rules of such deputation.

-Every standing committee shall have a chairperson and at least two (2) vice-chairpersons.
-The Member elected whose name appears first on the list of committee members shall be the chairperson and the Members whose names appear successively thereafter shall be the vice-chairpersons which number shall be determined in accordance with the following:
+Every standing and special committee shall have a chairperson and vice-chairpersons.
+The Member elected whose name appears first on the list of committee Members shall be the chairperson and the Members whose names appear successively thereafter shall be the vice-chairpersons which number shall be determined in accordance with the following:

-Except the Committee on Rules, a committee of twenty (20) to thirty-five (35) Members shall have four (4) vice-chairpersons; a committee of forty (40) to fifty-five (55) Members shall have six (6) vice-chairpersons; a committee of sixty (60) to seventy-five (75) Members shall have eight (8) vice-chairpersons; a committee of eighty (80) to one hundred (100) Members shall have ten (10) vice-chairpersons; and a committee with more than one hundred (100) Members shall have no more than twenty (20) vice-chairpersons.
+Except the Committee on Rules, a committee of twenty (20) to thirty-five (35) Members shall have four (4) vice-chairpersons; a committee of forty (40) to fifty-five (55) Members shall have six (6) vice-chairpersons; a committee of sixty (60) to seventy-five (75) Members shall have eight (8) vice-chairpersons; a committee of eighty (80) to one hundred (100) Members shall have ten (10) vice-chairpersons; Provided, That, a committee with more than one hundred (100) members will have such number of vice-chairpersons as may be determined by the Speaker.